Phase Space Electronic Structure Theory: From Diatomic Lambda-Doubling to Macroscopic Einstein-de Haas

-Next, let us imagine using phase space electronic structure theory to describe $\Lambda$-doubling in a full three dimensional context, beyond the 1D model in Sec.~\ref{sec:1D} above (which is trivially solvable).
+\subparagraph{A 2D Model Hamiltonian Compatible with Phase Space Electronic Structure Theory} Next, let us imagine using phase space electronic structure theory to describe $\Lambda$-doubling in a full three dimensional context, beyond the 1D model above (which is trivially solvable).
 As we will see, a multidimensional model cannot be solved analytically and requires either a large matrix diagonalization or approximations.

 To begin our multidimensionl analysis, let $c$ denote the molecular axis of the diatomic molecule (from N to O).
 Due to the $C_{\infty v}$ symmetry of the NO molecule around the internuclear $c$-axis, any choice of an axis perpendicular to $c$ is equivalent.
 We will pick the $a$- and $b$-axes associated with $\chi=0$~\cite{zare1988angular,zare1973direct}, where $\chi$ is the last of the Euler angles $(\phi,\theta,\chi)$ that describes the molecular orientation in the $z$--$y$--$z$ convention.
 As can be found in many textbooks~\cite{bunker2006molecular,brown2003rotational}, the quantum mechanical Hamiltonian for the nuclear kinetic energy associated with rotations of a linear molecule